-Spring is just around the corner and most people who plant a spring backyard garden are more than ready to get their hands in the warm, rich soil.
+Spring is here, and most people who plant a spring backyard garden are more than ready to get their hands in the warm, rich soil.
 There are so many positive things to be said for having a backyard garden, but for me personally, a backyard garden is an excellent stress-reliever.
 And, of course, I love the abundance of organic veggies and fruit as well as the miracle of watching seeds produce plants that I have personally nurtured.

-Those less experienced in planting a backyard garden may not be exactly sure when seeds should be planted or transplants set out in their particular area of the USA.
-Believe me (personal experience) using guesswork as your guide in planting a backyard garden can result in a most unpleasant experience.
-While many people seem to have the proverbial “green thumb”, just as many do not.
+Those less experienced in planting a backyard garden may not be exactly sure when they should plant seeds or set out transplants in their particular area of the USA.
+Believe me (personal experience), using guesswork as your guide in planting a backyard garden can result in a most unpleasant experience — even though many people seem to have the proverbial “green thumb,” just as many do not.
 You will experience much more success if you follow a regional planting guide for your backyard garden.

-Below under Backyard Garden Planting Guide is the info you need as far as when to plant your seeds – quick and easy.
-Just click on the link, put in your specific zip code and it will take you to a wonderful chart that will inform you as to what vegetables should be planted (or transplanted) each month.
+Below under the heading Backyard Garden Planting Guide, is the info you need as far as when to plant your seeds – quick and easy.
+Just click on the link, put in your specific zip code, and it will take you to a wonderful chart that will inform you as to what vegetables should be planted (or transplanted) each month.
 I highly suggest bookmarking this page to share with others and for easy reference in the future.